Beginners Guide to Posting in the Forum

 Chat Room Use

 Please note that access to the chat room will only become available to new members after they have contributed a minimum of 10 posts of informational value in the discussion forum.
-Please do not just make 10 posts of emoticons or three word replies, they will be removed.
+Please do not just make 10 posts of emoticons, duplicate posts or three word replies, they will be removed.
 Please try to make posts that have a valuable contribution to the forum.

 The public release of chat transcripts is not allowed.
 The conversations in the chat room are private between the individuals in the chat room at the specific time of conversation.
 If a member wishes to copy and post transcripts of the chat room on the internet, then all individuals present at time of the chat session must give their written permission for the transcript to be released.